Sankeerthini/lifestylehealth-assessment/README.md

 # Lifestyle & Health Assessment (Frontend Demo)

-A responsive web-based lifestyle and health assessment tool built as a **frontend-focused demo project**.
+A responsive web-based lifestyle and health assessment tool built as a **frontend-focused project**.
 The application simulates AI-generated health insights based on user inputs across nutrition, activity, sleep, and stress.

-This project was created for an interview assignment to demonstrate **UI design, form handling, DOM manipulation, and overall frontend structure**.
+This project was created to demonstrate **UI design, form handling, DOM manipulation, and overall frontend structure**.

 ---